Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 M82 ; absolute extrusion mode
 </pre>

+### Description

 Makes the extruder interpret extrusion as absolute positions.

+### Notes

+* RRF maintains a flag for the extruder absolute/relative positioning state.
+As such, the following is true:
+  * Each input channel (SD card, USB, http, telnet etc) has its own flag for the extruder absolute/relative positioning state.
+  * At the end of running config.g at startup, the flag state is copied to all input channels.
+If no absolute/relative positioning is specified in config.g, the default M82 (absolute) is used.
+  * The flag state is saved when a macro starts and is restored when a macro ends.

 ## M83: Set extruder to relative mode